wyang-pisrc/ra-mdp/page_scoring/readme.txt

 LEFT JOIN ( select PageURL, count(PageURL) c from aem_eloqua_crm WHERE badLead IS TRUE group by PageURL) lbad ON a.PageURL = lbad.PageURL;

-462996 records
+---- 462996 records
-4 minutes

-15.
-delete from counts where eloqua is null;
+---- (4 minutes)

+15. DELETE FROM counts WHERE eloqua IS NULL;
-418642 records
+---- 418642 records

-16.
+16. Create summary views of row math and rank.

 DROP VIEW IF EXISTS summary_counts_view;